 While the aim of indie authors is true independence, many of us still rely heavily on one self-publishing platform: Amazon KDP.
 When you receive a warning from KDP about having your publishing account closed, or your affiliate account shut, or your book pulled unless you can prove you own the rights to one of your books, it's scary.

-The first thing to say is: if you get a notice from Amazon KDP about publishing rights, don't panic.
+The tone of the email doesn't help but the first thing to say is: if you get a notice from Amazon KDP about publishing rights, don't panic.
 And don't take it personally.
-Yes, we know it's framed in threatening language, and promises dire consequences if you don't comply, but please remember it's triggered by a bot and is not personal.
+Yes, we know it's framed in threatening language, and promises dire consequences, but it's triggered by a bot and is not personal.

-The challenge for most author publishers is knowing why the email was triggered and what kind of proof they are looking for, as communications with KDP support desk are not always clear, and can take time.
+The challenge for most of us is knowing what triggered the email and what kind of proof they are looking for, as communications with KDP support desk are not always clear, and sometimes can go round in circles for a very long time.

-Time you may feel don't have with a five-day deadline looming over you.
+Time you may feel you don't have, with a five-day deadline looming over you.

-Why Would Amazon Ask You to Prove Your Publishing Rights?
+Why Does Amazon Ask You to Prove Your Publishing Rights?